RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

                                 "/" or "/smtp4dev"
       --relaysmtpserver=VALUE
-                             Sets the name of the SMTP server that will be used to relay messages or "" if messages should not be relayed
+                             Sets the name of the SMTP server that will be used to relay messages or leave value empty if messages should not be relayed
       --relaysmtpport=VALUE  Sets the port number for the SMTP server used to relay messages